GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

  - iMessage & Facetime
  - Brightness keys on keyboard (Fixed by migrating from `ApplePS2SmartTouchPad.kext` to `VoodooPS2Controller.kext`)
  - Built in Card Reader with Sinetek-rtsx
- - USB Tethering with iOS / Android Devices
+ - USB Tethering iOS and Android Devices
- - FileVault
+ - FileVault (Not recommended as you may encounter some bootloops, but it's there)

 ### Setup SMBIOS: